-B. ALLOWABLE COSTS/COST PRINCIPLES
+2. ALLOWABLE COSTS/COST PRINCIPLES

-In the NC Pre-K Program there are three types of funds: Administrative, Direct Services and Start-up funds (Not Applicable in 2019).
+In the NC Pre-K Program there are three types of funds: Administrative, Direct Services and Quality funds.
 Under a Financial Assistance contract, all Pre-K funds will be budgeted by expenditure category.
 Direct services funds are NC Pre-K funds paid to the Contractor for serving children in NC Pre-K classrooms.
 Direct services funds that a Contractor receives must be passed to NC Pre-K providers for payment of direct services to children.
 Administrative funds are approximately 4% or a minimum of \$20,000 of the Contractor's initial total allocation.
 Administrative funds are used to support costs at the Contractor level, such as staff salaries, benefits, staff travel, training, equipment, and/or other administrative costs related to administering the NC Pre-K program.
-Effective February 1, 2018, for SFY 17-18, unspent NC Pre-K direct service funds may be used, if approved, to build and/or sustain capacity in preparation for maintaining current services and/or to increase service capacity to serve more eligible children.
-To allow contractors up to 6% for administrative costs, the amount used may not exceed 2% of the contractor's allocation.
-This 2%, when combined with contractors' current 4% administrative allocations, will allow for a maximum of 6% for NC Pre-K program administration.
-In addition, contracting agencies may receive an additional 2% of Child Care Development Fund (CCDF) funds in the NC Pre-K administrative budget for defined quality activities and services.
+Quality funds may be issued to contracting agencies in form of an additional 2% of Child Care Development Fund (CCDF) funds in the NC Pre-K administrative budget for defined quality activities and services.
 See the Fiscal and Contract Manual for the NC Pre-K Program, Section III.
 Pre-K Allocations, Allowable Uses of Pre-K Funds, and Children Served, B. Types of Pre-K Funds Allocated and Allowable Uses.